 Thomas Hairgrove, DVM, Ph.D., AgriLife Extension cattle veterinary specialist and professor in the Department of Animal Science, said diagnostic testing showed the samples submitted did not indicate an infectious or poisonous agent was involved, but parentage testing did indicate one bull sired all affected calves.

-But narrowing down the cause was only part of the journey — they needed to find the genetic markers to determine carrier bulls.
-Working with the support of the American Angus Association, Hairgrove said their end goal was to help producers ensure they were not buying a bull with that same genetic defect in the future.
+But narrowing down the cause was only part of the journey — they needed to determine if there were genetic mutations that could be found in the carrier bull.
+Working with the support of the American Angus Association, Hairgrove said their end goal was to help producers understand that when they saw these neurological symptoms in their herd, there could be a genetic defect involved.

 Seven years of research